isomerpages/nlb-biblioasia/_holding-area/Eu Tong Sen’s “Pearl Under the Burning Tropical Sun”.md

 #### **Philanthropic Endeavours**

-Eu’s’s interest in modern machines was not restricted to his personal effects.
+Eu’s interest in modern machines was not restricted to his personal effects.
 As a committed “King’s Chinese”, he contributed one of the planes that formed part of the World War I “Malaya Squadron”.
 The aircraft, a B.E.2c named “Malaya 1”, was flown overseas by a member of the Royal Flying Corps in November 1915.
 It was part of a five-plane squadron – one fighter plane and four reconnaissance planes – of which the “Malaya 1” was the lead plane. &nbsp;Each plane cost £2,250.[^25]

 In addition to his donation of an airplane, Eu also gave the British military £6,000 for the purchase of a tank in 1917.[^26] The tank, which saw action at the Battle of Cambrai, was unique in that following the Chinese tradition of painting boats and other vessels with eyes, the tank went into battle with a large eye painted on each side of its bow.